thannedel/Battleship-Game/README.md

 **Create an *application.properties* text file in your project.
 Put this file in the src/main/resources directory.**

-In Development mode I strongly recommend using H2 (in memory databse)
+In Development mode I strongly recommend using H2 (in memory database)

 **Application Properties for H2**